 This implementation attempts to encapsulate (hide) the details of the chip from the user, so that the user does not need to know about the various subcommands going to and from the chip.
-The original goal was to make the chip act like any other read/write memory, however the difference between erasing and programming the chip made this impossible.
-Therefore a separate register is given to erase any given sector, while reads and writes may proceed (almost) as normal.
+The original goal was to make the chip act like any other read/write memory, however the difference between erasing and programming a flash chip made this impossible.
+Therefore a separate register is provided to control the erase any given sector, while reads and writes may proceed (almost) as normal.